Symbolic dynamics for the piecewise rotations: Case of the bijective symmetric maps: Results and overview of the paper

 \subsection{Overview of the method}

-First of all we explain the method of the study for the case of a bijective map: Consider a piecewise rotation with angle $\theta=\frac{p}{q}$, then Equation \ref{centres} gives the coordinates of the centers of the two rotations.
-If $\sigma\in[-1,1]$ then each center is a fixed point of $T$ and the codings of these points are $0^\omega, 1^\omega$.
-If $|\sigma|>1$ then only one of the centers is a fixed point and define a periodic point.
-Consider the cell of one of these periodic words (we will assume it has a positive imaginary part for simplicity): it is a regular polygon centered at the center of rotation.
-Depending on the parity of $q$ this polygon has $q$ or $2q$ edges,the length of this polygon is equal to $\tan{(\frac{p\pi}{q})}Im(z_0)$, see Figure \ref{fig=T3} for the case $\theta=\frac{1}{6}$.
+First of all we explain the method of the study : consider a piecewise rotation with angle $\theta=\frac{p}{q}\in\mathbb Q$.
+If the map is symmetric, then due to the formulation of the map $T$, the centers of rotations are the points

+The imaginary parts of the centers of rotations are equal to $\frac{\pm 1}{2\tan{\pi\theta}}$.
+In all our cases $\tan{\pi\theta}$ is a positive number, thus each center is a fixed point of $T$ and the codings of these points are $0^\omega$ and $1^\omega$.
+Consider the cell of one of these periodic words : it is a regular polygon centered at the center of rotation.
+Depending on the parity of $q$ this polygon has $q$ or $2q$ edges, the length of the side of this polygon is equal to $\tan{(\frac{p\pi}{q})}Im(z_0)$, see Figure \ref{fig=T3} for the case $\theta=\frac{1}{6}$.
 This polygon has one edge on the discontinuity line.

-Consider the vertex of the polygon on this line with the smallest real part.
-This point is the vertex of a cone $\mathfrak{C}$ included in the upper half plane delimited by a piece of the discontinuity line and one line supporting a side of the polygon.
-It is easy to prove the following proposition for every angle $\theta$ in our familly: See Proposition \ref{prop-per} for a complete proof in the case $\theta=\frac{1}{6}$.
+\begin{definition} We define the cone $\mathfrak{C}$ as the unique cone such that: \begin{itemize} \item its vertex is the vertex of the polygon, on the $\mathbb R$ axis, with the smallest real part. \item The cone is included in the upper half plane and delimited by a piece of the discontinuity line $\mathbb R$ and one line supporting a side of the polygon. \end{itemize} \end{definition} An example of cone is given in Figure \ref{fig=T3}.

+It is easy to prove the following proposition for every angle $\theta$ in our familly: See Proposition \ref{prop-per} for a complete proof.

 \begin{proposition} The map $\hat{T}$, first return map of $T$ in $\mathfrak{C}$, is a piecewise isometry.
 The study of $\hat{T}$ is equivalent to the study of $T$.
-In other terms, there exists a $k$ to one map between the two languages for some integer $k$. \end{proposition} The value of $k$ depends on the initial map $T$.
-In each case the new alphabet will be denoted by big letters $A, B,\dots$ In the Appendix we give a description of $\hat{T}$ in all the cases.
-Now it happens that for an angle in our family the map $\hat{T}$ is self-similar, or can be decomposed in different maps which have a renormalization scheme.
-We refer to Proposition \ref{prop-detail} for more details.
-For the non-bijective case, we focus on the compact set where all orbits are bounded.
-We describe the dynamics of every point inside and show the shape of this set with the same method.
+In other terms, there exists a $k$ to one map between the two languages, for some integer $k$. \end{proposition} Thus we will work with the new alphabet denoted by big letters $A, B,\dots$ In each case we will give the map which can transform words on this alphabet on words over the alphabet $\{0,1\}$.
+We refer to Propositions \ref{prop-per} and \ref{lien-dual} for details depending on the angles.
+The value of $k$ depends on the initial map $T$.

-\begin{remark} The map has different behaviours due to two things: the values of the angle and the properties of the map (bijective, non injective, symmetric \dots).
-For simplicity if the dynamics and the method are the same for different angles, we only give details for one of them. \end{remark}